You can search this SPD section by section or click here to create a single searchable document.

 Change in coverage costs or significant curtailment

 If the cost for coverage charged to you significantly increases or decreases during a plan year, you may be able to make a corresponding prospective change in your election, including the cancellation of your election.
 If you choose to cancel your elected coverage option, you may be able to elect coverage under another Retiree Medical Plan option.
+This provision also applies to a significant increase in plan option deductible or copayment.

 If the cost for coverage under your spouse's medical plan significantly increases or there is a significant curtailment of coverage that permits revocation of coverage during a plan year and you drop that coverage, you will be able to sign up for retiree medical coverage for yourself and your eligible family members.